wp-plugins/vkontakte-share-button/readme.txt

 * First public release

 == Upgrade Notice ==
+= 1.0.0.38 =
+If you were dissatisfied with the standard settings, now you can use your own CSS.

 = 1.0.0.36 =
 If you want see the buttons on the frontpage and change the length of auto description you should upgrade.